johnjago/johnjago.com/content/hi.md

 draft: false
 ---

-I like to create things and write about what I learn along the way.
+I like to create things and share what I learn along the way.

 I’m currently [trying to start](https://undo.studio) my own little software business.